Year Round Offerings

 All our beers are unfiltered and unpasteurized.
 Our lagers are tank conditioned no less than six weeks after primary fermentation, and dry hopped and bottled conditioned versions of any beers may show an additional cloudy and hazy nature.

 County Line IPA – Available in draft and 22 ounce bottles.
 Our search for a location to start this brewery took us across much of Lower Bucks County, many times traveling down the well known divider between northern Philadelphia, southern Bucks, and Montgomery Counties….County Line Road.
 One of the original names we thought of for the brewery was that of County Line Brewing Company.
-I don’t know how or why we didn’t settle on that, but in recognition of our location so close to Philadelphia and that potential namesake, we decided to pass the name on to our flagship IPA that comes in at 6.63% ABV and is chock full of Warrior, Chinook, Simcoe, and Zythos, and Centennial hops.
+I don’t know how or why we didn’t settle on that, but in recognition of our location so close to Philadelphia and that potential namesake, we decided to pass the name on to our flagship IPA that comes in at 6.6% ABV and is chock full of Warrior, Chinook, Simcoe, and Zythos, and Centennial hops.
 It’s got a bready, slightly cracker-like malt backbone to counter some of that hop bitterness, but not so much that this five hop combination won’t put a smile on your face (or a giant pucker).
-Our most current versions (thanks Hop contract) are dry hopped with Nugget and give it a huge piney note with a nice lingering hop bitterness showing a complexity that few hugely hop forward IPAs lack.
+Our most current versions (thanks Hop contract) are dry hopped with Nugget and give it a huge piney note with a nice lingering hop bitterness showing a complexity of resinous pine notes, and citrusy lemon that few hugely hop forward IPAs lack.

 Tribute Tripel – Available in draft and 22 ounce bottles. ”This is the greatest and best song (beer) in the world… Tribute.”
 Not only are we huge Tenacious D fans, but we’re also huge Belgian Tripel fans, so this is our “Tribute”.
 Brewed with a whole lot of Pilsen malt, Hallertau and Saaz hops, as well a pinch of coriander and bitter orange peel, Tribute has a soft malt backbone that’s paired with a fruity, citrusy flavor, and spicy, yet not over done phenolic character imparted from our use of a genuine Belgian yeast strain.
 At 9.3% ABV the alcohol is well hidden and very deceptive, and the dry finish will leave you eager for more.
 Unlike the draft version, our bottled version is naturally carbonated and bottled conditioned.